snovakovic/fast-sort/README.md

 [![NPM Package](https://nodei.co/npm/fast-sort.png)](https://www.npmjs.com/package/fast-sort)

-Fast, easy and fully flexible sorting.
-Sort by nested object properties, sort by multiple properties in different directions, natural sort...
-It's all covered just keep reading.
+Fast easy to use and flexible sorting with TypeScript support.
-Interesting in sorting speed check benchmark sections for comparison with other popular sort libraries.
+For speed comparison of fast-sort and other popular sort libraries check benchmark section.
+For list of all available features check fast-sort highlights section.

 ### Quick examples